rsa17826/vex-plus-plus/readme.md

 ### block settings that apply to many blocks

 - **color**: changes the modulate of the block
-- **attachesToThings**: if true the block will be able to attach to most blocks that move
+- **canAttachToThings**: if true the block will be able to attach to most blocks that move
   - updown
   - downup
   - leftright